Fitting a loft light in your loft is an essential step if you are looking to use your loft space for any form of storage.

 In terms of the switch, the best place to put this is as close to your loft hatch opening as possible so that as soon as you poke your head up into the loft area, you can easily reach it and switch your loft light on.

-There are no hard and fast rules particularly in terms of where you should locate a loft light and switch, ultimately it’s up to you so put them where they work best for you.
+There are no hard and fast rules particularly in terms of where you should locate a loft light and switch, ultimately it’s up to you and your electrician to decide where best they should go.
+Unless you have any specific requests, generally, your electrician will go with the above.

 What Type of Loft Light and Switch Should I use?